Hudson Bay, Saskatchewan: Coal

 On May 8, 2008, a major coal discovery by Goldsource Mines Inc. sparked a land rush for coal prospecting permits.
 There have been many successful drill programs by such companies as Saturn Minerals, Wescan Goldfields Inc., North American Gem, and Westcore Drilling.

 Tourism

 Hudson Bay has become a much sought after location for recreational snowmobiling.
 Tourists from across Canada and the United States visit Hudson Bay to experience its diverse, natural surroundings.
 An increasingly important industry is large game hunting in the area.

 Two kilometres south of town is the Hudson Bay Regional Park, which features a 9-hole golf course, camping, hiking, Red Deer Downs, a natural amphitheatre called "the Bowl", and a gun range.
 The park is along the Red Deer River at the junction of two other rivers, the Fir River and Etomami River.

 Transportation

 Hudson Bay is accessible by road and air.
-The town is located at the junction of Highways #3 (east and west) and #9 (north and south).
+The town is at the junction of Highways #3 (east and west) and #9 (north and south).
 The Canadian National Railway has three lines including the Bay Route to the Port of Churchill.